Upcoming Sunday Services

 Diversity is a fact.
 Inclusion is an act.

-• FEBRUARY 9, 2025
+• FEBRUARY 9, 2025: LOVE IS SERVED

 A Valentine's Day Celebration with Community Food Preparation